Esplanade Complete Street

 Why does the existing design stop at St Andrews on the east.
 What about the last block between St Andrews and St Patricks?
 Why is it being left out?
 Secondly, why are there no buses that are accessible brom Esplanade and St Patricks.
 That is where I live.
 My mobility is limited as well as many of my neigghbours and for us to catch a bus to go to the seabus, we have to walk up a steep hill for 4 blocks to 3rd Street just to catch a connecting bus to the Seabus.
 Likewise on the return fare, if it is dark out at night it is 4 long blocks from 3rd Street.
 I would love to see a bus stop on 1st St and St Patricks if Esplanade is too busy.

-din asked almost 3 years ago
+din asked over 3 years ago

 The project area was selected to focus on improving safe multi-modal options for people travelling through the area.
 The Spirit Trail provides a connection for people walking and cycling between St Andrews and St Patricks that is safe and protected, while the rest of the street is primarily for local access only and not as utilized for through movements of vehicles.